Weakly self-avoiding walk in a pareto-distributed random potential: Introduction and main results

-where we have extended the local times to a function $\ell_t\colon\R^d\to [0,t]$ satisfying $\ell_t=0$ on $\R^d\setminus \Z^d$.
 We will often omit the superscripts and write simply $W_t$ for $W_t^{\ssup{\xi,X}}$.
-Note that $W_t$ depends on $\xi$, and assigns to each pair of site and corresponding potential value the proportion of time that the walker has spend on that site by time $t$.
 It does not encode the number nor the order of the visits of the random walk to the sites. $W_t$ lies in the set $\cW$ of all measures $\mu$ on $(0,\infty)\times\R^d$ with total mass $\mu((0, \infty)\times\R^d)\leq 1$.
-We equip $\cW$ with the vague topology as well.
-By \cite[Corollary 13.31]{Kl08} and \cite[Theorem 15.7.7]{Ka83}, $\cW$ is a compact Polish space, which will be convenient for the formulation of our results and proofs.
 Our main object of study will be $W_t$.
 Certainly the rescaled local times are an object of high interest themselves, but their behaviour may be deduced from that of $\Pi_t$ and $W_t$.

 By using the identities

 from \eqref{Hamiltonlocaltimes} it is easily seen that

 i.e., the Hamiltonian is an explicit functional of the rescaled local times and the point process $\Pi_t$.
 This is the starting point of our analysis.